ujjwalbasnyat/AwesomeCode/README.md

 # AwesomeCode
-// Hi! there. this is awesode code learning how to git & github from free source Apna collage by Shradhha Chopra. thank you !
+// Hi! there. this is awesode code learning how to git & github from free source Apna collage delivered by Shradhha Chopra. thank you !